thiruboy1/mydevops/kubernetes/kube notes.md

  * kube controller server file is located in /etc/kubernetes/manifests/kube-controller-manager.yaml
 * kube api services for nod kubeadmin setup  /etc/systemd/system/kube-controller-manager.service

+The Kubernetes Controller Manager is a daemon that embeds the core control loops (also known as “controllers”) shipped with Kubernetes.
+Basically, a controller watches the state of the cluster through the API Server watch feature and, when it gets notified, it makes the necessary changes attempting to move the current state towards the desired state.
+Some examples of controllers that ship with Kubernetes include the Replication Controller, Endpoints Controller, and Namespace Controller.
+Besides, the Controller Manager performs lifecycle functions such as namespace creation and lifecycle, event garbage collection, terminated-pod garbage collection, cascading-deletion garbage collection, node garbage collection, etc.
 ```
 apiVersion: v1
 kind: Pod